Cathy Podewell: Career

 Podewell is best known for playing Cally Harper Ewing, the second wife of the character J.R.
 Ewing, on Dallas from 1988 to 1991 and was nominated for the Soap Opera Digest Award for Outstanding Lead Actress.
 In 2013, Podewell reprised her role as Cally Harper for J.R.
 Ewing's funeral episode in the second season of the new Dallas.
-Podewell had guest appearances on television series, including Evening Magazine, Boys Will Be Boys, The Oprah Winfrey Show, Valerie's Family: The Hogans, Murder, She Wrote, Beverly Hills, 90210, Guns of Paradise, Walker, Texas Ranger and Growing Pains.
+Podewell had guest appearances on television series, including Evening Magazine, Boys Will Be Boys, The Oprah Winfrey Show, Live! with Regis and Kathie Lee, The Pat Sajak Show, The Byron Allen Show, Valerie's Family: The Hogans, Murder, She Wrote, Beverly Hills, 90210, Guns of Paradise, Walker, Texas Ranger and Growing Pains.
 Podewell also had a guest appearance on the game show Win, Lose or Draw.

 Podewell starred in the 1988 horror film Night of the Demons and appeared in the 1989 comedy film Beverly Hills Brats.
 Podewell also starred in the TV film Earth Angel (1991) with Cindy Williams, Mark Hamill, and Eric Estrada.